-The trust used isolation bays for patients with COVID-19 and where there were outbreaks, patients were co-horted together in bays.
+The trust used isolation bays for patients with COVID-19 and where there were outbreaks, patients were cohorted together in bays.
+At the time of inspection (Sep 22) the trust there was an increase in patients with COVID-19.
 Patients were tested if they showed signs of having COVID-19 or they had been in contact or near to another patient with COVID-19.
-At the time of inspection, the trust had an increase in patients with COVID-19.
-At the time of inspection some older people medicine wards were closed as a result of COVID-19 and we were unable to inspect these wards.